Milwaukee Mile: Open wheel

 In the 1983 CART race, Tom Sneva finished first by 10 seconds.
 Post race inspection found an improper ground clearance on the side mount skirts, so second-place finisher Al Unser was given the win.
 On appeal, the decision was overturned, and Sneva was awarded the win two weeks later.
 Sneva would repeat the win one year later in a new 200 mile race.

 The last sports car race was held on the infield road course on June 16, 1984.
 The track had deteriorated.
 It was repaved before October 2004.
 The course still hosts club road races sanctioned by the Midwestern Council of Sports Car Clubs.

 In the 1985 CART event, Mario Andretti won the pole on his way to his fourth career track win.
 His son Michael won the next two races in 1986 and 1987.
 Milwaukee was also the site of Mario Andretti's first ever paved oval track win in Indy Car racing in 1966.

 Al Unser Jr. won the 1990 CART race after Michael Andretti ran out of fuel with two laps to go.
 The victory was Unser Jr's first IndyCar win on an oval and was the ninth for the Unser family (father Al Unser Sr. and uncle Bobby Unser each have four).

 The 1991 CART event, however, was dominated by their archrival Andretti family.
-For the first time in the worldwide history of auto racing, three member of the same family finished 1–2–3.
+For the first time in the worldwide history of auto racing, three members of the same family finished 1–2–3.
 Michael Andretti won the race, second went to his cousin John, and third to his father Mario.
 Michael's brother Jeff finished 11th.

 Milwaukee was in danger of losing its CART date in 1992.
 To save the date, the fair board hired Carl Haas to organize all track activities.

 The 1992 CART event was again won by Michael Andretti.
 In 1993, reigning Formula One champion Nigel Mansell got his first oval track win on his way to winning the CART championship.
 In 2000, Juan Pablo Montoya gave Toyota its first CART win.
-History was made again when in 2004 Ryan Hunter-Reay led all of 250 laps to the victory.
+History was made again when in 2004 Ryan Hunter-Reay led all 250 laps to the victory.
 The final Champ Car race was held in 2006, with eventual champion Sébastien Bourdais winning.

 The Indy Racing League IndyCar Series came to the Mile in 2004.
 Dario Franchitti won the inaugural event.
 His team, Andretti Autosport has won three races at the Mile with Tony Kanaan winning in 2006 and 2007.
 The other races have been won by Penske Racing drivers Sam Hornish Jr. in 2005, Ryan Briscoe in 2008, and Chip Ganassi Racing driver Scott Dixon in 2009.
 After a one-year absence from Milwaukee, Franchitti won in the series' return to the track in 2011, for Ganassi.
 After promoter conflicts in late 2015, it was announced that the series would not return for the following season.
-Many famous people including George W. Bush, Barack Obama, Elvis Presley and Patricia Egan Jones have visited the Milwaukee Mile.
+After an eight-year hiatus, the IndyCar Series returned for a doubleheader in 2024.